 First, one reason food was so expensive was that there was no refrigeration or freezers.
 It was very hard to keep food from going bad.
 One strategy most people used all over the world was to eat a lot of fish and shellfish like crabs, mussels, clams, and oysters.
 People also ate a lot of seaweed.

 Those foods kept themselves fresh and alive.
 You could just go fishing or gathering shellfish and seaweed fresh for every meal.
+But as populations got bigger, people were also careful not to over-fish and use up their seafood.
+So they ate other things when they could, and saved the seafood for emergencies.

 Smoking, drying, fermenting, and pickling